• news-banner

 Forced heirship

 Swiss law provides forced heirship rules that protect the statutory heirs.
 The testator is therefore not entitled to dispose of all his/her assets freely by drafting testamentary dispositions as wills or inheritance contracts.
-The legal heirs are currently the descendants, spouse or registered partner and parents.
-They are entitled to a part of the heir statutory succession right, which is three-quarters for the descendants, half for the spouse or the registered partner and half for the parents[i].

-A revision of the Swiss inheritance law will however enter into force on 1 January 2023.
-The central idea is to increase the testator's freedom of disposal by reducing the forced heirship of the descendants to half and abolishing the statutory entitlement of the parents.
-This will allow the testator to dispose of his/her property more freely and to a greater extent, favouring more people of his/her choice, which is expected to have a significant impact on estate planning.
+The revision of the Swiss inheritance law entered into force on 1 January 2023.
+The central change was an increase in the testator's freedom of disposal by reducing the forced heirship of the descendants from three-quarters to one half of their statutory inheritance share and abolishing the statutory entitlement of the parents entirely.
+The compulsory portion of the surviving spouse or registered partner remains unchanged at one half of their statutory inheritance share.

-Where the testator has exceeded his/her testamentary freedom, the heirs who do not receive the full value of their statutory entitlement may take legal action to have the disposition abated to the permitted amount[ii], hence the importance of settling one's estate correctly and in advance either through a will or an inheritance agreement.
+Where the testator has exceeded his/her testamentary freedom, the heirs who do not receive the full value of their statutory entitlement may take legal action to have the disposition abated to the permitted amount, hence the importance of settling one's estate correctly and in advance either through a will or an inheritance agreement.

 Transfer of businesses by succession